-NOW, THEREFORE, THE CITY COUNCIL OF THE CITY OF MARYSVILLE, WASHINGTON, DO ORDAIN AS FOLLOWS:
+NOW, THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF MARYSVILLE, WASHINGTON AS FOLLOWS:

 Section 1.
-The attached Rules are adopted as the rules the City will follow in handling public records requests.
+The attached City of Marysville Records and Information Management Program/ Public Records Act Rules ("PRA Rules") are hereby adopted and incorporated by reference as the PRA Rules of the City regarding public records requests.

 Section 2.
-The City is comprised of eight departments, with several divisions and subdivisions serving over 60,000 citizens.
-Given the wide range of City activities, the limited staffing levels maintained in each City department the maintenance of a central index of records would be unduly burdensome.
-Therefore, the Council finds that maintaining the index required by RCW 42.56.070(3) would be unduly burdensome and formally orders that such an index does not have to be maintained as allowed under RCW 42.56.070(4) so long as all other City indexes are available for public inspection and copying in conformity with applicable law.
+The City is comprised of eight departments, with divisions and subdivisions many if not all of which maintain separate databases and/or systems for the indexing of records and information - serving over 60,000 residents.
+Because the City has records which are diverse, complex and stored in multiple locations and in multiple computer systems, formats and/or databases, it is unduly burdensome, if not physically impossible, to maintain a current index of all records.
+In addition, given the wide range of City activities, the limited staffing levels maintained in each City department the maintenance of a central index of records would be unduly burdensome.
+Therefore, the Council finds that maintaining the index required by RCW 42.56.070(3) would be unduly burdensome and formally orders that such an index does not have to be maintained as allowed under RCW 42.56.070(4) however, all other City indexes are to be available for public inspection and copying in conformity with applicable law.

 Section 3.
-The City Clerk is appointed as the City's Public Records Officer and City Clerk's contact information is provided in the attached Rules.
+The City Clerk is appointed as the City's Public Records Officer.
+The City's Public Records Officer will oversee compliance with the Public Records Act.
+The City's Public Records Officer may delegate the responsibilities of processing requests to other staff.
+The City Clerk's/Public Records Officer's contact information is provided in the attached PRA Rules.

 Section 4.
-The Clerk is directed to publish this Ordinance and the availability of the Rules, post and maintain the Rules on the City's website and make the Rules available for inspection and copying at City Hall.
+The Clerk is directed to publish this Resolution and the availability of the PRA Rules, post and maintain the PRA Rules on the City's website and make the PRA Rules available for inspection and copying at City Hall.

 Section 5.
-If any section, subsection, sentence, clause phrase or work of this ordinance should be held to be invalid or unconstitutional by a court of competent jurisdiction, such invalidity or unconstitutionality thereof shall not affect the validity or constitutionality of any other section, subsection, sentence, clause, phrase or work of this ordinance.
+If any section, subsection, sentence, clause phrase or work of this Resolution should be held to be invalid or unconstitutional by a court of competent jurisdiction, such invalidity or unconstitutionality thereof shall not affect the validity or constitutionality of any other section, subsection, sentence, clause, phrase or work of this Resolution.